-1 BACKGROUND
+1. BACKGROUND

-- 1.1.
-Services should be supplied to all the residents of Giyani and surrounding areas once the necessary administrative procedures are completed at the Municipality's offices and the necessary consumer deposit has been paid. - 1.2.
-The municipal services provided to residents and communities in the municipal area should be: - Within the Municipality's financial and administrative capacity; - Regularly reviewed with a view to upgrading, extension and improvement, - Provided in a manner that - is fair and equitable to all its residents and communities. - ensures the highest quality service at the lowest cost and the most economical use and allocation of available resources, and - Is financially and environmentally sustainable. - 1.3.
-Meters should be read on a monthly basis subject to access being possible to the property and consumers should be charged at the prevailing tariffs.
-Accounts should be rendered on a monthly basis and should indicate details of consumption registered on meters as well as the final date of the payments. - 1.4.
-Credit control is the last step in ensuring payment for services rendered.
-The enforcement of payment for services could be ineffective if it is not based on acceptable principles. - 1.5.
-The inability for a Municipality to collect money disqualifies the Municipality to trade as a going concern and should impede service delivery.
-It is therefore of utmost importance to collect money owing to the Municipality. - 1.6.
-The Municipal Council should ensure that all money that is due and payable to the Municipality is collected, subject to the Municipal Systems Act and the MFMA.
-For this purpose the Municipal Council should adopt, maintain and implement a credit control and debt collection policy and by-laws that are consistent with its rates and tariff policies and comply with the provisions of the Municipal Systems and Structures Acts. - 1.7.
-The Municipal Council should adopt by-laws to give effect to its credit control and debt collection procedure manual and policy, its implementation and enforcement.
-By-laws may differentiate between different categories of taxpayers, customers, debtor's taxes, services, service standards and other matters.
+- (1) Services should be supplied to all the residents of Giyani and surrounding areas once the necessary administrative procedures are completed at the Municipality's offices and the necessary consumer deposit has been paid. - (2) The municipal services provided to residents and communities in the municipal area should be: - (b) Within the Municipality's financial and administrative capacity; - (c) Regularly reviewed with a view to upgrading, extension and improvement, Provided in a manner that: - (i) is fair and equitable to all its residents and communities, - (ii) ensures the highest quality service at the lowest cost and the most economical use and allocation of available resources, and - (iii) Is financially and environmentally sustainable. - (3) Meters should be read on a monthly basis subject to access being possible to the property and consumers should be charged at the prevailing tariffs. - (4) Accounts should be rendered on a monthly basis and should indicate details of consumption registered on meters as well as the final date of the payments. - (5) Credit control is the last step in ensuring payment for services rendered. - (6) The enforcement of payment for services could be ineffective if it is not based on acceptable principles. - (7) The inability for a Municipality to collect money disqualifies the Municipality to trade as a going concern and should impede service delivery. - (8) It is therefore of utmost importance to collect money owing to the Municipality. - (9) The Municipal Council should ensure that all money that is due and payable to the Municipality is collected, subject to the Municipal Systems Act and the MFMA. - (10) For this purpose the Municipal Council should adopt, maintain and implement a credit control and debt collection policy and by-laws that are consistent with its rates and tariff policies and comply with the provisions of the Municipal Systems and Structures Acts. - (11) The Municipal Council should adopt by-laws to give effect to its credit control and debt collection procedure manual and policy, its implementation and enforcement. - (12) By-laws may differentiate between different categories of taxpayers, customers, debtor's taxes, services, service standards and other matters.

-2 PURPOSE
+2. PURPOSE

-- 2.1.
-This policy has been compiled as required in terms of Section 97 of the Local Government: Municipal Systems Act 32 of 2000 (hereinafter referred to as the Act) and is designed to provide for credit control and debt collection procedures and mechanisms. - 2.2.
-It is to ensure that credit control forms part of the Municipality's financial system and to disclose the intention of Council to standardize procedures for each individual case.
+- (a) This policy has been compiled as required in terms of Section 97 of the Local Government: Municipal Systems Act 32 of 2000 (hereinafter referred to as the Act) and is designed to provide for credit control and debt collection procedures and mechanisms. - (b) It is to ensure that credit control forms part of the Municipality's financial system and to disclose the intention of Council to standardize procedures for each individual case.

-3 RESPONSIBILITY FOR CREDIT CONTROL
+3. RESPONSIBILITY FOR CREDIT CONTROL

-3.1 Supervisory authority
+(1) Supervisory authority

-The Municipality's Executive Committee should:

-- Oversee and monitor: - The implementation and enforcement of the Municipality's credit control and debt collection policy and any by-laws enacted, and - The performance of the Municipal Manager in implementing the policy and any by-laws. - When deemed necessary, evaluate, review and adapt the policy and any by-laws, or the implementation of the policy and any such by-laws, in order to improve efficiency of its credit control and debt collection mechanisms, processes and procedures. - Report on a monthly basis to the Council.
+- (a) The Municipality's Executive Committee should oversee and monitor:- - (i) the implementation and enforcement of the Municipality's credit control and debt collection policy and any by-laws enacted, and the performance of the Municipal Manager in implementing the policy and any by-laws; - (ii) when deemed necessary, evaluate, review and adapt the policy and any by-laws, or the implementation of the policy and any such by-laws, in order to improve efficiency of its credit control and debt collection mechanisms, processes and procedures; and - (iii) report on a monthly basis to the Council.

-3.2 Implementing authority
+(2) Implementing authority